What Are Plug-In Solar Panels?

 The UK market has consolidated around a handful of credible brands: EcoFlow, Anker Solix, APsystems, Hoymiles, and Jackery.
 In brief:

 - EcoFlow STREAM — our best all-rounder: 800W output, the strongest app, and a modular battery you can add later.
+Bear in mind that adding the battery takes the system outside the plug-in route.

 - Anker SOLIX — the highest-generating system available in the UK, best for a good south-facing position.